mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Collation
 Collation is a generalization of a word (string of symbols from an alphabet) as a means to present information in a structured manner.
 A collation is a structured alignment with certain placeholders that underpins the construction of a formal language.
 These placeholders may then be replaced by elements of an alphabet (symbols) of the language.
 A collation in the alphabet is one where all placeholders are replaced by symbols from that alphabet.

+## Compactness theorem
+In mathematical logic, the compactness theorem states that a set of first-order sentences has a model if and only if every finite subset of it has a model.
+This theorem is an important tool in model theory, as it provides a useful (but generally not effective) method for constructing models of any set of sentences that is finitely consistent.

+## Completeness
+In mathematical logic and metalogic, a formal system is called complete with respect to a particular property if every formula having the property can be derived using that system, i.e. is one of its theorems; otherwise the system is said to be incomplete.

 ## Conjecture
 An unproved statement that is believed true is called a conjecture.
 To be considered a conjecture, a statement must usually be proposed publicly, at which point the name of the proponent may be attached to the conjecture, as with Goldbach's conjecture.
 Other famous conjectures include the Collatz conjecture and the Riemann hypothesis.
 On the other hand, Fermat's Last Theorem has always been known by that name, even before it was proved; it was never known as "Fermat's conjecture".